Perkūnas: Proto-Indo-European god *Perkʷúh₃nos

 Jackson points out that it is impossible to create a single, common protoform from the listed theonyms, and that at least three should be created, but based on the similarity between Perkunas and Fjörgyn, he concludes that *Perkʷúh₃nos is an early formation.
 According to linguist Guus Kroonen, Proto-Germanic *fergunją "mountain" or "mountainous forest" (from which the goddess's epithet derives) may be related to *ferhwaz "oak" and *furhwǭ "fir", or arose in Germanic and is the feminine form of the word *fergaz "god" (feminine protoform: *perk⁽ʷ⁾-n-yeh₂-), which excludes any connection with Perkunas.
 Linguist Riccardo Ginevra notes that Fjörgyn herself has no connection with lightning, and derives her name from the root *perḱ- "variegated", "black".
 The Germanic word itself is often considered a loan from Celtic.
 The suggested connection with Perun is also criticized.
 If the Slavic form corresponded to the Baltic one, it would sound like **Perkynъ: the Baltic *ū regularly gives the Slavic *y, and the Slavic form lacks the element -k-.
 Aleksander Brückner attempted to resolve this problem by explaining that -k- disappeared under the influence of the verb *pьràti "to beat", and *y changed to *u as an analogy to nouns such as *běgunъ "runner".
 Linguist Norbert Ostrowski rejects Brückner's idea as impossible to prove; linguist Mikołaj Rudnicki stated that such an omission of the middle -k- would be a completely isolated phenomenon.
 Linguist Michał Łuczyński points out that Baltic and Germanic forms differ in their suffixes, Vedic and Hittite forms have different etymologies, the Albanian theonym arose in Albanian, and the PIE the palatalized -kʷ- does not disappear and regularly changes to -k- in the Proto-Slavic language, as a result of which the Slavic Perun cannot continue PIE *Perkʷúh₃nos.
-He states that the reconstruction of the Proto-Indo-European god *Perkʷúh₃nos ~ *Perownos ~ *Perwṇtos is unfounded due to the lack of linguistic material allowing for such reconstructions, and concludes that there is no common Indo-European name for the god of thunder; Historian Martin L. West also rejects the possibility of reconstructing the name of the Indo-European god of thunder: Perkunas, Perun, and contain different roots with different meanings and have different formants, which means that these theonyms arose independently of each other.
+He states that the reconstruction of the Proto-Indo-European god *Perkʷúh₃nos ~ *Perownos ~ *Perwṇtos is unfounded due to the lack of linguistic material allowing for such reconstructions, and concludes that there is no common Indo-European name for the god of thunder; Philologist Martin L. West also rejects the possibility of reconstructing the name of the Indo-European god of thunder: Perkunas, Perun, and contain different roots with different meanings and have different formants, which means that these theonyms arose independently of each other.